Why Clients Trust Number 1 Auto Transport to Ship Their Cars to Wisconsin

 - The World’s Largest Music Festival, according to the Guinness Book of World Records, Summerfest takes place every summer in Milwaukee.
-With attendance of roughly 800,000 people every year – sometimes more than that, with estimates in some years reaching nearly 900,000 – iconic artists ranging from Metallica, to Stevie Wonder, to Lady GaGa and Justin Bieber have headlined the 11-day event.
+With an attendance of roughly 800,000 people every year – sometimes more than that, with estimates in some years reaching nearly 900,000 – iconic artists ranging from Metallica to Stevie Wonder, to Lady Gaga and Justin Bieber have headlined the 11-day event.

 With everything from outdoors, to education, to entertainment, it’s not a surprise that Wisconsin is such a popular state, despite the sometimes harsh weather.